 Prerequisite – Layers of OSI Model

-Transport Layer is the fourth layer of TCP/IP model.
+Transport Layer is the second layer of TCP/IP model.
 It is an end-to-end layer used to deliver messages to a host.
 It is termed as end-to-end layer because it provides a point-to-point connection rather than hop-to- hop, between the source host and destination host to deliver the services reliably.
 The unit of data encapsulation in Transport Layer is a segment.